 N3 and N4: Deepest Sleep

 During stages 3 and 4, you’ll get a lasting, deep, restorative sleep.
-Your muscles will fully relax, your breathing slows, and blood pressure
+Your muscles fully relax, your breathing slows, and your blood pressure drops.

 These are also the stages where tissue growth and repair happens.